VANESSA PIKE-RUSSELL

 Please read my article “Are You Ready for a Land Hermit Crab” before you start.
 It is a comprehensive overview of land hermit crab care information.

 In 2000 I wrote a book on land hermit crab care.
-I have since written a fiction book for kids 8+ from the perspective of the land hermit crabs.
+I have since written a fiction book for kids 8+ from the perspective of the land hermit crabs, published in February 2024 and available on Amazon Australia , UK and USA

 A little about me: